Designing a search experience teams could trust

 Impact beyond metrics

-Search is ubiquitous so measuring impact with traditional metrics (e.g., adoption or retention) was challenging.
-Instead, we measured success through ecosystem-level signals.
+Search is ubiquitous, so adoption and retention numbers don’t isolate this change well.
+We measured success through ecosystem-level signals instead.
 Across power users, reviewers, and litigation teams, feedback has been overwhelmingly positive:

 • The update was hugely impactful